strimio/strimio-desktop/README.md

 Founded in 2020, Strimio was designed, developed, and maintained by Spiral2k.

+Features:

+- Catalog - A huge catalog of streams with more than 30,000 streams to choose from.
+- Library - Manage your streams easier, add streams, create folders, and edit streams information.
+- Import/Export library - Quickly share or restore your library.
+- Strimio Connect - With Strimio, you can play your streams on an external device like Sonos®, Chromecast®, and any Android TV (support for Cast required) with one click.
+- Now playing information - Strimio will fetch metadata about what is being broadcast in your streams automatically.
+- Themes - The right theme for the right time.
+Choose between Light and Dark themes (more themes coming soon).
+- Shortcuts - Use your keyboard to control Strimio.
+ - Automatic updates -  Each new version of Strimio desktop contains improvements, bug fixes and often new features, your desktop app takes care of updates on its own – you don&apos;t have to do a thing!

 ## Help

 Strimio has thousands of hours of work behind it.
 To keep creating features, i kindly appreciate any donation you can give to help Strimio stay alive.